Return

 Another problem is that what C lacks, you can often hack around to with macros.
 But any language that doesn't have C-like macros is going to need that feature in the language itself.
 For example one macro that I use quite often combines a bunch of strings in the stack using alloca().

-I think I started programming by trying to make a Minecraft mod.
-I didn't understand anything though and only managed to add crafting recipes for new decorative blocks.
-I moved to Javascript shortly after.
+I think my first experience with actual programming was trying to make a Minecraft mod with Java.
+I didn't understand anything and only managed to add crafting recipes for new decorative blocks.
+I moved to Javascript to work on more personal projects shortly after.

-After a few years of Javascript, I started to grow tired of the problems in the language (such as dynamic typing silently causing errors, lack of proper structs requiring weird function object constructors, and lack of detailed data types like 8-bit integers), and the limitations of using the web browser as a platform (such as the inability to save/load data freely, and requiring the program to be in a web browser window).
-I'm not sure how I ended up using C though, I think it just sounded the most like my kind of thing.
+After a few years of tinkering with Javascript and making things like Volve, I started to grow tired of the problems in the language (such as dynamic typing silently causing errors, lack of proper structs requiring weird function object constructors, and lack of detailed data types like 8-bit integers), and the limitations of using the web browser as a platform (such as the inability to save/load data freely, and requiring the program to be in a web browser window).
+I'm not sure how I ended up using C.

-I like making things from scratch myself, it's interesting to figure out how to make something out of nothing with my own hands.
+I like making things from scratch myself, it's interesting to figure out how to make something out of nothing with my own hands, and to understand and be in control of every part of it and not have anything unnecessary in it.
+I can make everything be exactly the way I want.

-I have a bad habit of stopping work on projects when they can do what they were meant to do, so they end up being kind of half assed in certain ways and lack polish.
+I have a bad habit of stopping work on projects when they can do what they were meant to do, so they end up being kind of half assed in some ways and lack polish.
+I'm also a pefectionist with certain technicalities, so I may make compromises in the "wrong" places.